 Keywords: Graph contrastive learning, self-supervised learning, graph neural networks

-- TL;DR: An empirical analysis of graph contrastive learning and an open-source library
+TL;DR: An empirical analysis of graph contrastive learning and an open-source library

-- Abstract: Graph Contrastive Learning (GCL) establishes a new paradigm for learning graph representations without human annotations.
+Abstract: Graph Contrastive Learning (GCL) establishes a new paradigm for learning graph representations without human annotations.
 Although remarkable progress has been witnessed recently, the success behind GCL is still left somewhat mysterious.
-In this work, we first identify several critical design considerations within a general GCL paradigm, including augmentation functions, contrasting modes, contrastive objectives, and negative mining techniques.
-Then, to understand the interplay of different GCL components, we conduct extensive, controlled experiments over a set of benchmark tasks on datasets across various domains.
+In this work, we first identify several critical design considerations within a general GCL paradigm, including augmentation functions, contrasting modes, contrastive objectives, and negative mining strategies.
+Then, to understand the interplay of different GCL components, we conduct comprehensive, controlled experiments over benchmark tasks on datasets across various domains.
 Our empirical studies suggest a set of general receipts for effective GCL, e.g., simple topology augmentations that produce sparse graph views bring promising performance improvements; contrasting modes should be aligned with the granularities of end tasks.
 In addition, to foster future research and ease the implementation of GCL algorithms, we develop an easy-to-use library PyGCL, featuring modularized CL components, standardized evaluation, and experiment management.
 We envision this work to provide useful empirical evidence of effective GCL algorithms and offer several insights for future research.

-- Supplementary Material: zip
+Supplementary Material: pdf

 Contribution Process Agreement: Yes

 License: PyGCL is licensed under the Apache License 2.0